 When it comes to domain names for your food truck website, typically the shorter the better.
 Not only are they easier to remember, but they look better.
 That said, this isn’t a hard and fast rule, it’s just another point to consider.

-When choosing between two domain names of similar quality, go for the shorter one.
+When choosing between two names of similar quality, go for the shorter one.
 But don’t let trying to make a domain name as short as possible overrule the other factors mentioned above.

 Which Domain Extension To Use